Conservatory Roof Insulation Cost

 - FAQs

-In the majority of conservatories, the internal conservatory roof insulation panels are constructed of several layers of high-quality polished reflective film as well as thermal webbing.
+In most conservatories, the internal conservatory roof insulation panels are constructed of several layers of high-quality polished reflective film and thermal webbing.

 This insulation tucks between the ceiling beams neatly.
 It is then coated with either a uPVC finish or plaster finish, which conceals the insulation and improves the aesthetic appearance of the roof.

-The average conservatory roof insulation cost is between £1,200 and £4,000.
+The average conservatory roof insulation cost is around £2,850.
 The exact price you're quoted by tradespeople will depend on the size and style of your conservatory roof.

 The price quoted will include all of the costs, including labour costs, material costs, and decorating costs if needed.